 Andrew Quinn worked for more than 25 years as a Reuters correspondent reporting on stories ranging from post-Tiananmen China to the trial of Saddam Hussein.
 He was chief correspondent, Southern Africa, during the height of the HIV/AIDS epidemic and specialized on a range of Africa, development and global health stories.
 He traveled with Secretary of State Hillary Clinton as State Department correspondent for more than three years.

 Paul Radford is former global sports editor at Reuters who has covered 17 Olympic Games, seven World Cups and numerous world championships in more than 20 sports.
 He was sports editor for 12 years at the end of a career that included assignments in Germany and Paris.
-He is currently a consultant to the International Olympic Committee, has served on the IOC’s press commission for 15 years and was editor-in-chief of the official Olympic News service at the 2014 Winter Olympics in Sochi, Russia.
+He is currently a consultant to the International Olympic Committee and has served on the IOC's press commission for 15 years.

 John Rogers worked for more than 35 years as a Reuters correspondent, bureau chief and editor, with postings in India, Algeria, Thailand, Iran, Canada, Egypt and Vietnam, and stints as London-based diplomatic correspondent and senior desk editor in London and Washington.
 His biggest story was the 1978-79 revolution in Iran.
 He taught an undergraduate course on International News at City University, London, from 2004 to 2012.

 Susan Ruel worked as an editor on the international desks of the Associated Press and United Press International, and reported for UPI from Shanghai, San Francisco and Washington.
 A former journalism professor, she co-authored two French books on U.S. media history.
-A Fulbright scholar in West Africa, she has served as an editorial consultant for the United Nations in New York and Nigeria, and has reported from Latin America, North Africa and other points for newspapers and magazines.
+A Fulbright scholar in West Africa, she has served as an editorial consultant for the United Nations in New York and Nigeria, and has reported from Latin America, North Africa and other points.

 Feizal Samath covered the war between Tamil Tiger guerrillas and Sri Lankan troops, and the leftist insurgency attempting to overthrow the government, for Reuters.
 A journalist for nearly four decades, he more recently has covered economic development in Sri Lanka for a newspaper in Colombo.
 A social activist and guitarist, he founded a concert series that has raised millions of rupees for children’s charities.

 David Schlesinger is the Founder and Managing Director of Tripod Advisors, a consultancy that advises on political risk analysis and strategy, and on running complex, dispersed global organizations with an emphasis on China and the media sector.
-He previously was Reuters’s global editor-in-chief before becoming chairman of Thomson Reuters China, responsible for government relations and businesses in financial markets, legal and regulatory databases, scientific information and journalism.
+He previously was Reuters’s global editor-in-chief before becoming chairman of Thomson Reuters China, responsible for government relations and businesses in financial markets, scientific information and journalism.

 Enrique Shore is a photographer and pictures editor with three decades experience covering World Cups, Olympics, presidential elections, summits and the first Gulf War.
 He was Reuters chief photographer for Argentina, Uruguay and Paraguay, then based in Madrid in charge of the Iberian peninsula.
 He later looked after media clients in Spain and Portugal.
 He is currently an independent photographer, editor and consultant based in New York.